J-Douglas/DataScienceClubWorkshops/Neural Network Workshop/README.md

 ## Presentation

-For the workshop, I create a slideshow that went over terms and concepts used in neural networks.
+For the workshop, I created a slideshow that went over terms and concepts used in neural networks.
 You can look at the slideshow [here](https://bit.ly/2U0U8Jr).

 ## Notebook